maricard18/42-push_swap/README.md

 </p>

-## Your very first own Virtual Machine
+## Sort Data

-This project is about creating our first Virtual Machine. <br>
+This project will make you sort data on a stack, with a limited set of instructions, using the lowest possible number of actions. <br>
-It's a very useful tool when there is the need to run programs on different operating systems or test dangerous software. <br>
+To succeed I had to manipulate various types of algorithms and choose the most appropriate solution (out of many) for an optimized data sorting. <br>
-This project is in rank 1 of 42 common core and had passed with the score of 125.<br>
+This project is in rank 2 of 42 common core and had passed with the score of 84.<br>
 [-> Subject here](https://github.com/maricard18/42-push_swap/blob/main/extras/en.subject.pdf)

 ## Script